 Exogenous innovation is driven by basic civilian and/or corporate research, which comes to be identified as having military potential, leading to military investment as well.
-Identifying which come first, and predicting which innovation will militarily succeed is problematic to say the least.
+Identifying which comes first, and predicting which innovation will militarily succeed is problematic, to say the least.
 They are interactive in essence.
 At the same time, a host of political, economic and bureaucratic forces engage sometimes to enhance the process and other times to retard it.

-Central in this interactive process is the US Department of Defense’s (DoD) Defence Advanced Research Product Agency (DARPA).
-It acts in some ways as the interlocuter between these civilian and military worlds, providing funding for pure laboratory research with possible, but unpredictable future military application, and military directed research.
+Central to this interactive process is the US Department of Defense’s (DoD) Defence Advanced Research Product Agency (DARPA).
+It acts in some ways as the interlocutor between these civilian and military worlds, providing funding for pure laboratory research with possible, but unpredictable future military applications, and military directed research.
 Of course, other investment actors are engaged in this complicated interactive process, including the USAF itself.
 Nonetheless, ongoing DARPA projects, albeit veiled in secrecy, along with other actors, provide the foundation to project both the future of airpower and thus the potential future of the RCAF.

 Finally, projecting, rather than predicting the future is also a product of the time differential between technological development and operational employment.
 The pace of technological development, evident for example in Moore’s law, has increased significantly over the past several decades.
-In contrast, manufacturing, acquisition and employment has not kept pace for obvious political, economic and bureaucratic reasons, despite repeated calls and attempts for reform.
+In contrast, manufacturing, acquisition and employment have not kept pace for obvious political, economic and bureaucratic reasons, despite repeated calls and attempts for reform.
 Thus, the operational side largely lags significantly behind the development side.
 How far behind varies widely depending on the product/technology.
-Nonetheless, this reality is another factor that works against prediction per se, and supports projection.
+Nonetheless, this reality is another factor that works against prediction per se and supports projection.

 The Future of Airpower

 Despite dramatic technological changes in airpower capabilities since its emergence in rudimentary form in World War I, the core missions of airpower have not changed.
 In basic form, these include surveillance and reconnaissance (S&R), air supremacy or control, interdiction, strategic strike, and the transportation of personnel and material and search and rescue to support the military as a whole, and civil authorities.
 Since the development of outer space capabilities, these missions have also been conceptualized as extending into this domain, although with the exception of S&R, and related navigation aids via the Global Positioning System (GPS) and advanced communications, none of the other core air force missions have become operational as of yet.
-Nonetheless, as air forces and the USAF in particular dominate the space domain, their core missions deeply embedded in their culture can be projected into space in the future, and is one of reasons, as detailed below, why the concept of aerospace power can be projected to become reality sometime.
+Nonetheless, as air forces and the USAF in particular dominate the space domain, their core missions deeply embedded in their culture can be projected into space in the future, and this is one of the reasons, as detailed below, why the concept of aerospace power can be projected to become reality sometime.

 Of course, not all air forces possess the capability to undertake all these missions, whether in terms of airpower or space.
 The costs alone of acquiring, maintaining and employing the full range of capabilities are simply beyond the capacity and in some cases the political will of most states.
 This also extends into the R&D realm.
 Only the great powers possess such capabilities and R&D, and this is especially pronounced in the case of the US and USAF.
 As noted above, the US sets the lead and its allies respond and adapt.

 In the case of emerging technologies, two in particular stand out – artificial intelligence (AI) and energy/power generation.
 The former has already emerged in operational terms at least in its relative infancy.
 The latter remains in various stages from laboratory to experimental.
-Projecting both into the future, like BMD, have a degree of general inevitability.
+Projecting both into the future, like BMD, has a degree of general inevitability.